-As a matter of policy, TCATNashville does notdisclose directory information of any kind without the student's consent.
+As a matter of policy, Tennessee College of Applied Technology Nashville does not disclose directory information of any kind without the student's consent.
 "Directory information" means information contained in an education record of a student which would generally be considered harmful, or an invasion of privacy if disclosed.